Aeroraven/Ifrit-v2/README.md

 This repository is the successor to my following repositories:

 - [Aria](https://github.com/Aeroraven/Aria): Some scenes and toys about using WebGL2 and Vulkan.
-  - Some features implemented in Aria/Vulkan might be considered to move into this repository, check [here](#4-future-plans) for more details.

 - [Ifrit-v1](https://github.com/Aeroraven/Ifrit): An console drawing helper for course projects that use Java.
   - Still, Ifrit-v2 soft renderer supports console display (like Windows Powershell).